Before discussing the topic it is important to understand the definition of fraud pertaining to insurance.

 - Police Complaint: 45 days.

-Every employee (full time, part time, temporary, contractual), a representative of vendors, consultants, service providers or any other agency(ies) doing any type of business with the the insurance company is expected and should be responsible to ensure that there is no fraudulent act committed in their areas of responsibility/control.
-As soon as it is learnt that fraud or suspicion of fraud has taken or is likely to take place they should immediately apprise the same to the concerned official as per the procedure.
+Every employee (full time, part-time, temporary, contractual), a representative of vendors, consultants, service providers or any other agency(ies) doing any type of business with the insurance company is expected and should be responsible to ensure that there is no fraudulent act committed in their areas of responsibility/control.
+As soon as it is learned that fraud or suspicion of fraud has taken or is likely to take place they should immediately apprise the same to the concerned official as per the procedure.